hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 ## Deploying business networks using Playground locally

+**Please note**: When using a local Playground instance to deploy a business network to {{site.data.conrefs.hlf_full}} v1.0, as part of the deployment process you must choose how to provide credentials for the initial business network participant.
+This initial participant uses the credentials set for the bootstrap registrar in the {{site.data.conrefs.hlf_full}} Certificate Authority (CA), and will be a [**NetworkAdmin**](https://github.com/hyperledger/composer/blob/master/packages/composer-common/lib/system/org.hyperledger.composer.system.cto).

+If you are using the instance of {{site.data.conrefs.hlf_full}} set up in the {{site.data.conrefs.composer_full}} development environment, the bootstrap registrar enrollment ID is `admin` and the bootstrap registrar enrollment secret is `adminpw`.

 When deploying a business network to {{site.data.conrefs.hlf_full}} v1.0 using the Playground locally, you must follow the process above to connect using the peer admin identity.

 Identities in playground are associated with business network cards, comprising a connection profile, identity metadata, and certificates.

 When deploying a business network using Playground locally, you must have at least one business network card with the `PeerAdmin` role and at least one business network card with the `ChannelAdmin` role.
 Each of these business network cards must contain the correct admin certificates.

 ## Errors deploying a business network to a local fabric using the {{site.data.conrefs.composer_full}} Playground